kacan98/track-current-task/README.md

 *   Configurable repository paths and logging interval.
 *   If no task ID is found in the branch name, time is logged under "NonTaskActivity".
 *   Maintains a state file (`repo_activity_state.json`) to track activity baselines.
+*   Requires explicitly specifying main branch names for each repository.

 ## Prerequisites
 *   Node.js and npm installed.